-Explore the Discovery of Kirkdale Cave, with a hyena tooth
+Explore the Discovery of Kirkdale Cave

 From Scarborough Museums and Galleries